 Unlike many critique services, my critiques are thorough and in-depth analyses of all the major components needed in a manuscript.
-I do an annotated critique—which means I make notations and comments in the margins on every page using Word’s Track Changes.
+I do an annotated, comprehensive critique—which means I make notations and comments in the margins on every page using Word’s Track Changes.
 I don’t just write up a general overview or summary at the end, which is what many critique editors do.
 Your manuscript is evaluated for clarity, structure, pacing, organization, sentence structure, and voice.
 (Take a look at the critique checklist to see all the components that are analyzed and discussed.)

 Full Developmental and Editing Services

 I’m pleased to have a terrific team of editors and project developers on my “team” and a part of my tribe.
 The editors who work with me on projects have years of terrific experience specializing in various aspects of the editing process, and so if you have a nonfiction project—whether scholarly, professional, travel, or memoir—and you need a proposal or assistance in organizing your material, check in with me.
 Please note: we do not edit or critique erotica.

 My fiction editors have dozens of years of professional experience and are all published novelists with a great respect for author voice and deep knowledge of novel structure.
 I will often enlist their help and second set of eyes for the content editing stage, so that you get a thorough first pass through your manuscript and have little wait time.
 I do all the final copyediting and proofreading so that my hands are involved in every project.
 Editing services don’t get any better than this—and we believe every writer passionate about their story deserves the best!